The Story of Three Loves: Equilibrium

-The camera moves to Pierre Narval (Kirk Douglas), leaning over the rail and gazing at the ocean.
+The camera moves to Pierre Narval, leaning over the rail and gazing at the ocean.

-In Paris, Narval saves a suicidal Nina Burkhardt (Pier Angeli) after she jumps from a bridge over the Seine River.
+In Paris, Narval saves a suicidal Nina Burkhardt after she jumps from a bridge over the Seine River.
 He goes to visit her in the hospital, and finds her still very depressed.
 He gives her his address and asks her to come see him.

 When she does (having nowhere else to go), he tells her that he was once a great trapeze artist.
 However being the best was not enough for him; he kept trying more and more dangerous tricks, and two years before, his partner was killed as a result.
 After that, nobody would work with him.
 As Nina has demonstrated that she has no fear of dying, he asks her to be his new partner.
 When she agrees, he starts training her, despite his friends' warning that his obsession will kill her too.

 Narval learns Nina's own dark secret.
 She and her husband had been imprisoned by the Nazis in a concentration camp during World War II.
 She was released.
 Sensing that he was planning an escape, she had written him a letter begging him to wait, that the Allies would liberate him soon enough.
 However, she entrusted the letter to a man who betrayed them.
 Her husband was executed.

 At last, the act is ready.
 They audition for an important American, who insists they perform the climax, the "Leap of Death" (a blind jump by Nina through a screen to Narval on the trapeze), without a safety net, just as they would before a live audience.
 They do the trick, but then Narval makes a decision.
 They walk away, leaving the circus behind them.
 Back aboard the ship, Narval is joined by a loving Nina.